osrf/gazebo_tutorials/dem/tutorial.md

 [QGIS](http://www.qgis.org/) is a cross-platform open source geographic information system program that provides data viewing, editing, and analysis capabilities.
 Download QGIS following the [instructions detailed on the QGIS website](http://www.qgis.org/en/site/forusers/download.html).

-Open up QGIS, click on the left column icon labeled ''WMS/WMTS layer'', click on ''Add default servers'', select ''Lizardtech server'', and then, press the ''connect'' button.
-Select the ''MODIS'' value and press ''Add''.
+Open up QGIS, click on the left column icon labeled `WMS/WMTS layer``, click on `Add default servers`, select `Lizardtech server`, and then, press the `connect` button.
+Select the `MODIS` value and press `Add`.
 Close the pop-up window.
 The next step is to add another layer with all the different patches available.
-Download [http://landsat.usgs.gov/documents/wrs2_descending.zip this shapefile] and decompress it in any folder.
-Go back to QGIS and press ''Add Vector Layer'' (left column icon).
-Press ''Browse'', and select your previously uncompressed wrs2_descending.shp file.
+Download [this shapefile](http://landsat.usgs.gov/documents/wrs2_descending.zip) and decompress it in any folder.
+Go back to QGIS and press `Add Vector Layer` (left column icon).
+Press `Browse`, and select your previously uncompressed wrs2_descending.shp file.
 Press OK in the window that opens.
 Now, you'll see both layers on the main window.
 Let's change the transparency of the wrs2_descending layer to be able to see both layers at the same time.
 Double click on wrs2_descending layer, and then, modify its transparency value to something around 85%.

 [[File:qgis.png|640px]]

 Use the scroll and left button to navigate to your region of interest.
-Then click on the icon labeled ''Identify Features'' on the top bar.
+Then click on the icon labeled `Identify Features` on the top bar.
 Click on your region of interest and all the terrain patches around the area will be highlighted.
 A new pop up window will show the path/row values for each highlighted patch.
 In the image below you can see the path and row of the DEM patch containing Las Palmas, one of the heavenly places of the Canary Islands, Spain.

 [[File:qgis_las_palmas.png|640px]]

-Go back to your browser with the GLCF search tool and write the path/row values in the columns labeled ''Start Path'' and ''Start Row''.
-Then click in ''Submit Query''; press ''Preview and Download'' to see your results.
-Choose your terrain file and press ''Download''.
+Go back to your browser with the GLCF search tool and write the path/row values in the columns labeled `Start Path` and `Start Row`.
+Then click in `Submit Query`; press `Preview and Download` to see your results.
+Choose your terrain file and press `Download`.
 Finally, select your file with extension .gz, and decompress it in your favorite folder.
 Global Land Cover Facility files are in GeoTiff format, one of the most common format of DEM files available.

 ### Preparing DEM data for use in Gazebo ###